keeganpaleshi/RMTest/readme.txt

 histogram to the time-series plots.
 The model curve appears only when fit results for Po‑210 are available.

+`palette` under `plotting` selects the color scheme used for all plots.
+Available options are `"default"`, `"colorblind"` and `"grayscale"`.
+The command line option `--palette NAME` overrides the configuration.

 `plot_time_normalise_rate` controls how the y-axis is scaled in the time-series plot.
 With the default `true` the histogram is normalised to